 2. Control The Situation

-Do not impose your dog to random people at a café; let them know you are socializing your dog so they must be gentle and make sure it is a pleasant time for both the dog and the random stranger.
+Do not impose your dog on random people at a café; let them know you are socializing with your dog so they must be gentle and make sure it is a pleasant time for both the dog and the random stranger.

 3. Puppy Socialization Must Be Pleasant

-As previously explained, socialization is about making the dog understand that when this happen, everything is fine, regardless of how this is slightly annoying, loud, smelly, overwhelming, or else.
+As previously explained, socialization is about making the dog understand that when this happens, everything is fine, regardless of how this is slightly annoying, loud, smelly, overwhelming, or else.

 Therefore, everything your dog is confronted with must remain pleasant, it is always better to start gradually.
-If you want your pup to get socialised with the hoover noise, start with the hoover in another closed room, then get the puppy closer and closer.
-If you want to get it used to be surrounded by 10 big dogs, start with one dog, then 2, then 4, and increase until your reach your objective.
+If you want your pup to get socialized with the hoover noise, start with the hoover in another closed room, then get the puppy closer and closer.
+If you want to get used to being surrounded by 10 big dogs, start with one dog, then 2, then 4, and increase until you reach your objective.